Performance guarantees for model-based Approximate Dynamic Programming in continuous spaces: PARTICULAR -FUNCTION FORMULATIONS

-then the approximate LP \eqref{eq:PropOfEquiv_forQ} is equivalent to \eqref{eq:PropOfEquiv_forV}, in the sense that both problems have the same optimal value and there is a mapping between feasible and optimal solutions in both problems. \end{lemma}
+for $j=1,\dots,M\!-\!1$, then the approximate LP \eqref{eq:PropOfEquiv_forQ} and \eqref{eq:PropOfEquiv_forV} have the same optimal value and there is a mapping between feasible and optimal solutions in both problems. \end{lemma} The proof is given in Appendix \ref{app:Qform_equivalence}.